 Both were huge trends at the beginning of the decade; however, granite dropped in popularity around 2015.
 The contrast it creates when paired with white, a colour that’s remained ever popular throughout the decade, was a big reason people chose it – as was the fact that no two cuts of stone are the same.
 But from the middle of the decade onwards, the trend shifted to marble for its subtle patterns that offer the same luxurious feel.

 These are still popular as ever, but it was only in the last ten years or so that big analogue clocks started appearing in kitchens, living rooms and offices around the world.
 The trend seems certain to make its way into this decade, and modern takes on them include digital versions or retro-inspired flip clocks.

-Regardless of the colour, the last decade saw plenty of velvet.
+Regardless of the colour, this decade saw plenty of velvet.
 In the right room it instantly adds a level of luxury that other fabrics simply can’t provide, and because it’s available in so many shades there really is something for everyone.
-As we move into the new decade, it’s unlikely that we’ll see this trend change dramatically, so keep an eye out for more colours and more affordable options.
+As we move into a new decade, it’s unlikely that we’ll see this trend change dramatically, so keep an eye out for more colours and more affordable options.

 Multi Stem by Sekers

 Where the 10s were about saying fresh and modern for the most part, towards the end of the decade we saw the conversation shift towards sustainability.
 Larger societal discussions around topics like climate change, work/life balance and even the banning of plastic bags have impacted how we live at home.
 So, in 2020 and beyond, expect to see a few of these themes work their way into interior design: